ReversingLabs Managed Software Assurance

 ReversingLabs service makes identifying risks in applications fast and easy.
 To start, customers simply upload software packages to the Managed Software Assurance Service portal: Secure.Software.
 ReversingLabs takes the uploaded binary and analyzes every application layer, extracting the embedded components, cataloging them in a software bill of materials, and inspecting each for threats, quality issues, and policy violations.
 Problems are identified and given a grade representing the software package quality.
 This grade makes it easy to gauge

-ReversingLabs Generates a Complete Software Bill of Materials (SBOM): Other available software composition analysis solutions don’t identify the many components within proprietary and open-source software packages, which hide preventable security issues and create potential vectors of compromise.
+ReversingLabs Generates a Complete Software Bill of Materials (SBOM): Other available software composition analysis solutions don’t identify the many components within proprietary and open-source software package, which hide preventable security issues and create potential vectors of compromise.
 The ReversingLabs service inspects every application layer including an in-depth analysis of 400+ file formats commonly used to package software.
 It then automatically generates a complete SBOM for any in-house developed or third-party software without requiring any vendor assistance.

 ReversingLabs Audits Behaviors and Checks for Malware: An Enterprise Security Group (ESG) eBook reports that 48 percent of organizations regularly push vulnerable code.
 That’s because other software assurance solutions fail to thoroughly inspect complex software layers that result in malware detection gaps.
 ReversingLabs recognizes that build environments are perfect targets for malicious backdoor code injection which is why it checks every application layer for malicious code intent.
 This prevents the deployment of software releases containing hidden malware or injected backdoor code.
 It also allows companies to take control of application behaviors and eliminate supply chain attacks through powerful code behavior tracking.